sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/index.md

 **allowSignup**

-  Allows new users to creating their accounts via SAML authentication, or blocks the sign-up when set to `false`.
+  Allows new users to create their accounts via SAML authentication, or blocks the sign-up when set to `false`.

   If `false`, users signing in via SAML must have an existing Sourcegraph account, which will be linked to their SAML identity after the sign-in.